DTjomsland/t3a1-workbook/README.md

 <br>

 ### Undefined
-In JavaScript, the undefined datatype occurs when a value is not assigned.
+In JavaScript, the undefined data type occurs when a value is not assigned.
 For instance, if a variable is declared but not given a value or a variable is assigned the value undefined.

 <strong>Example:</strong>